 What is a Transit TIF?

 In 2016, the Illinois General Assembly approved a new financial tool known as Transit Tax Increment Financing or “Transit TIF.”
 Transit TIF is an economic development tool to support investment in large-scale, long-term transit projects.
-The Chicago Transit Authority (CTA) is seeking a Transit TIF designation for the Red Line Extension Project.
+On December 14th, 2022, the Chicago City Council voted to approve a Transit TIF designation for the Red Line Extension Project via ordinance.
 The Transit TIF is needed in order for CTA to secure as much as $2 billion in federal funds for the much-needed rail extension south of 95th/Dan Ryan.

 Such projects are typically funded by a mix of federal, state and local dollars.
 TIF has been used across the nation to provide a portion of the local financial commitment for transit projects.
 In Chicago, a Transit TIF was used to support a portion of the costs of the CTA Red Purple Modernization (RPM) Phase One project.

 TIF is a value-capture funding source.
 A traditional TIF district is typically established to invest in projects that will stimulate economic development in a defined area.
 TIF funds are created by the growth in property value that occurs because of investment.
-For taxing purposes, a base equalized assessed value, or base EAV, for all properties located in the district is first established, and the tax generated based on this value continues to go to the existing taxing bodies.
-The tax generated based on the growth in property value (known as increment) goes to the TIF district to fund projects.
+For taxing purposes, a base equalized assessed value, or base EAV, for all properties located in the district is first established.
+The tax generated based on this value continues to go to the existing taxing bodies.
+The tax generated based on the growth in property value, known as increment, goes to the TIF district to fund projects.

 To learn more about TIF in Chicago, view maps of districts, and more visit the City’s website here.